 Massage is as varied as the Massage Therapist you select to provide your massage.
+Gwen is no longer accepting new massage client's but will recommend local licensed massage therapist on request.
+The following is to assist you in protocol.

 Each Massage Therapist brings to the work all the accumulated knowledge gained through original training, continuing education hours, experience and feed back from individual clients.
 I often recommend to clients that when going somewhere new, always ask for a massage therapist with 5 years or more experience.
 I have been providing massage in Greenbelt since 1985...lots of education and experience.
 I encourage you to discuss your reasons for massage in a phone conversation with me or any other massage therapist before you come.
 You will begin to get a sense about how that therapist works, and if it is me, I will be better able to tell if I can meet your expectations.
 I can recommend several other massage therapist in the area if my style or calendar don't fit your needs.